 This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.
 Many thanks for supporting this website!

-Unfortunately this habit does not jive with the TSA’s perspective on liquids, and it’s gotten harder and harder to fit all of my products into a TSA-approved one-quart bag.
+Unfortunately that means that it’s gotten harder and harder to fit all of my cosmetics products into my carry on suitcase and all of my liquids into a TSA-approved one-quart bag.